webplatform/docs/guides/html_text/index.md

 ==== &lt;b&gt; ====

 Like <code>&lt;i&gt;</code>, the ''bold'' element <code>&lt;b&gt;</code> used to be frowned upon because it described the look of the content, not its meaning.
-HTML5 has therefore redefined this element as well; it is now meant to identify content that is stylistically offset from the rest of the text, but no more important in terms of its meaning.
+HTML5 has therefore redefined this element as well; it now "identifies content that is stylistically offset from the rest of the text, but no more important in terms of its meaning."
 Consider the most significant words in a product review or document abstract, as in this example:

 <syntaxhighlight lang="html5"><p>In this article, Chris Mills will show you how to combine <b>HTML5</b>, <b>CSS3</b>, <b>coloured card</b>,